Criminal Defense

 - Right to an attorney

-- Right to a court-appointed attorney if they cannot afford to hire one
+- Right to a public defender if they cannot afford to hire one

-Criminal defendants also have the right to “due process,” which means the government must follow specific rules during a criminal case.
-The state must allow a person to defend themselves before it can take away their liberty, property, etc.
+Criminal defendants also have the right to “due process.”
+Due process means the government must follow specific rules during a criminal case.
+The state must allow people to defend themselves before it can take away their liberty or property.
+Due process protections include:

 - Right to be informed of the nature of the charges

-If you’re being accused of a crime, there is a lot at stake.
+If you’re accused of a crime, a lot is at stake.
 You’ll need someone on your side to protect your rights.
-Defense attorneys know the ins and outs of the criminal justice system and can help by:
+Criminal lawyers are familiar with the criminal justice system and can help you by:

 - Explaining the charges against you